anniezh12/hiring-engineers/answers.md

   I added values
          a.
 Alert threshold : 800
          b.
 Warning threshold: 500
-         c. chose "Notify"if data is missing for more than "10"(added 10 in the textbox) minutes
+         c.
+I chose "Notify"if data is missing for more than "10"(added 10 in the textbox) minutes
 ```
 ![adding alert threshold](images/monitoring-data/selecting-values.png)